 I have over 30 years’ experience in parasite molecular biology, genomics and bioinformatics and, more recently, structural biology and drug development.
 After graduate work on malaria antigen identification, I undertook post-doctoral training in molecular biology; studying antigenic variation in African trypanosomes and Anaplasma.
 During the last post-doctoral period (at the Seattle Biomedical Research Institute [SBRI]), I began to study Leishmania gene expression and developed expertise in DNA sequencing and bioinformatics.
 This led to my directing the L. major and T. cruzi genome sequencing projects; an interest that continues until the present as consultant for trypanosomatid genome database (TriTrypDB).
-For the last 10 years, I have been at the forefront of applying genomic technologies (such as expression profiling and proteomics) to increase our understanding of molecular mechanisms underlying trypanosomatid transcription and regulation of gene expression during differentiation.
+Since the mid 1990’s, I have been at the forefront of applying genomic technologies (such as expression profiling and proteomics) to increase our understanding of molecular mechanisms underlying trypanosomatid transcription and regulation of gene expression during differentiation.
 My laboratory has recently started making extensive use of NGS technology for genome re-sequencing, mRNA profiling (RNA-seq) and chromatin immunoprecipitation using sequencing (ChIP-seq) in several Leishmania species, once again being at the forefront of this technology for the trypanosomatid field.
-About 10 years ago, I became actively involved in structural genomics, leading the Target Selection portion of the Structural Genomics of Pathogenic Protozoa (SGPP) project.
+In 2001, I became actively involved in structural genomics, leading the Target Selection portion of the Structural Genomics of Pathogenic Protozoa (SGPP) project.
 I am currently PI and director of the Seattle Structural Genomics Center for Infectious Disease (SSGCID), which is funded under a contract from the National Institute of Allergy and Infectious Diseases (NIAID).
-The mission of SSGCID is to use X-ray crystallography and NMR spectroscopy to solve the structure of proteins targets in emerging and re-emerging infectious disease organisms, primarily to facilitate development of new therapeutics using structure-based drug design.
+The mission of SSGCID is to use X-ray crystallography, Cryo-electron microscopy and NMR spectroscopy to solve the structure of proteins targets in emerging and re-emerging infectious disease organisms, primarily to facilitate development of new therapeutics using structure-based drug design.

 Trypanosomatid Genomics and Bioinformatics